Resolvent Positive Linear Operators Exhibit the Reduction Phenomenon

 I thoroughly enjoyed reading this short gem of a paper. ... .
 It is superbly elegant as a piece of mathematics and a true example of perspicacity.

-— Anonymous reviewer
+— Anonymous PNAS reviewer

 Because the paper achieves conceptual unification and significant generalization for an important set of ideas in modeling the ecological and evolutionary aspects of dispersal, and does so by introducing some elegant and significant new mathematics, I think it makes an important contribution to science.

-— Anonymous reviewer
+— Anonymous PNAS reviewer